jaxon-php/jaxon-dialogs/README.md

 The next parameters are optional; they allow the insertion of content from the web page in the confirmation question, using Jaxon or jQuery selectors and positional placeholders.
 They are specially useful when pieces of information from the web page need to be inserted in translated strings.

+In the example below, the user has to choose a color, and the selected color is inserted in the confirmation question.

 Example with Jaxon selector.